doyou/RAMinit/README.md

 Function:

-Press HotKey (default is holding both the left and right Ctrl keys) to remove all TSR program after this program
+Press HotKey (default is holding both the left and right Ctrl keys) to remove all TSR programs after this program